Assumed prior knowledge

 to provide a general introduction to the field of deep neural networks and their applications

-to develop practical skills for designing and training neural networks for tasks like image classification, speech recognition, modeling sequential data, game playing
+to develop practical skills for designing and training neural networks for tasks like: image classification, object detection, localization, segmentation; forecasting, language processing; game playing

 to master a popular system for developing deep networks: TensorFlow with Keras